Champitoad/gym-numgrid/README.md

 The agent's goal is to reach the highest possible speed in accurately guessing the digit it is currently viewing.
 Right labelling leads to a positive reward, and wrong labelling to a negative one.
 The agent can of course take some steps to prepare its answer by exploring the image, in which case it can label with a 10 to tell the environment to ignore the answer.

-A part of the task's difficulty resides in the agent's ability to keep the cursor focused on the same digit to avoid mixing information from different images, which would be confusing.

 # Installation

 ```bash